Cost of Living in Washington

 On this page:

-Washington state has the seventh highest cost of living in the United States, according to data from MERIC, the Missouri Economic Research and Information Center.
-That’s behind Hawaii, California, and New York, but ahead of states like New Jersey and Oregon.
+Washington state has the ninth highest cost of living in the United States, according to data from the Missouri Economic Research and Information Center (MERIC).
+That’s lower than Hawaii, California, and New York, but higher than many states, including Maine and Oregon.

-If you’re wondering exactly how much it’s going to cost to live in Washington, we’ve put together the most accurate, comprehensive guide possible, all backed up by data from the U.S. Census Bureau, the Bureau of Economic Analysis, Zillow, and other recent sources of data.
+If you’re wondering exactly how much it’s going to cost to live in Washington, we’ve put together the most accurate, comprehensive guide possible, all backed up by data from the U.S. Census Bureau, the Bureau of Economic Analysis (BEA), Zillow, and other recent sources.
 By the end of this article, you should have a pretty good idea of what to expect from the cost of living in Washington state.

 What’s the Average Cost of Living in Washington?

-The average cost of living in Washington per person is $60,528 according to 2023 data compiled by the Bureau of Economic Analysis.
+The average cost of living in Washington per person is $62,837 according to 2024 data compiled by the Bureau of Economic Analysis.
 The relatively high cost of living in Washington vs. the cost of living in the U.S. as a whole is largely due to the price of housing, which can be quite high in the areas surrounding Seattle, but also due to costly transportation and health care expenses.
-MERIC data shows that most other cost of living expenses will be close to the national average (some, like utilities, are even lower).
+MERIC data shows that most other cost-of-living expenses are closer to the national average (and the BEA reports that some, such as gas and energy goods, are actually lower).

-When the $60,528 is broken down by category, you can see the average cost of living in Washington state for housing, utilities, health care, groceries, transportation, and all other personal expenditures.
+When the $62,837 is broken down by category, you can see the average cost of living in Washington state for housing and utilities, health care, groceries, gas and energy goods, and all other personal expenditures.
 We’ve included numbers per person and for a family of four.

 Category